 There is an event which charges $100 (US), this is mainly aimed at the tourist crowd, while the more “authentic” experience is free and for the locals and held the weekend before the publicised event.

-Yi Peng is held at the same time as the Loy Krathong festival.
+Yi Peng is held at the same time as the Loy Krathong festival, which is when lanterns are lit and placed in baskets and floated on the water.

 Lucky for me, a few photography mates happened to be in Chiang Mai for the festival.